Gliding Over All: Plot

-For the next few months, Walt's meth production runs profitably and uninhibited, raking in millions of dollars.
+For the next few months, Walt's meth empire runs profitably and uninhibited, raking in millions of dollars.
 Meanwhile, Marie Schrader encourages Skyler White to reconcile with Walt.
 Later, Skyler brings him to an enormous pile of money she has been collecting and maintaining in a storage unit.
 After explaining to a stunned Walt that there is simply too much money to launder through their car wash, Skyler asks him how much money will be enough before she can have her former life with their children back.
 Later, Walt tells Skyler that he will quit.
 Walt visits Jesse and the two reminisce about the simpler days of cooking meth in the RV.
 Before he leaves, Walt leaves behind two bags.
 Fearing for his safety, Jesse unzips the bags slowly, only to find them filled with cash.
 Relieved, he disposes of a gun he had been concealing during the visit.

 Walter White Jr. and Holly White move back in with Walt and Skyler, and the family seems to be in repair, with everything now going well for Walt.
 During lunch by the pool with Hank and Marie, Hank leaves to use the bathroom.
 Rummaging for reading material, he finds Walt's copy of Walt Whitman's Leaves of Grass under some magazines in the bathroom, the same copy given to Walt by Gale Boetticher.
-As he thumbs through the pages of the book, Hank finds a handwritten dedication: "To my other favorite W.W.
-It's an honor working with you.
-Fondly, G.B."
-Hank recalls his discussion of Gale's lab notes with Walt, at last coming to the realization that Walt is Heisenberg.
+As he thumbs through the pages of the book, Hank finds a handwritten note by Gale referring to Walter as his "other favorite W.W."
+Seeing that the handwriting of the two documents match, including in the characters "W.W.", Hank finally realizes that Walter is Heisenberg.